omar-nafea/FullStack/React_Basics/7_ReactLinking&Routing.md

      your components -->
 </div>
 ```
-Instead, the content of that single div is controlled by React, and it's based on changes to the virtual DOM.
-It either updates the existing view or loads a completely new view, giving the user the impression of visiting a completely different URL.
+Instead, the content of that single div is controlled by React, and **it's based on changes to the virtual DOM.
+It either updates the existing view or loads a completely new view**, giving the user the impression of visiting a completely different URL.
 Recall that with HTML, developers can use a list to make a navigation menu.
 ```html
 <ul>